cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 #### What are the distribution games?
 The [distribution games](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#the-distribution-games-in-detail) is our achieving the best possible initial allocation, testing the network and creating a decentralized launch.

-There are 3 parts to this process.
-The [Game of Links](https://cyber.page/gol) for initial believers.
-The [Game of Thrones](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#game-of-thrones-or-got) for speculators and [cyber\~Auction](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cyberauction-or-auction) for making sure cyber\~Foundation can be an independent entity.
+There are 2 parts to this process.
+The [Game of Links](https://cyber.page/gol) for initial believers and validators and [cyber\~Auction](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cyberauction-or-auction) for making sure cyber\~Foundation can be an independent entity.

 #### What are EUL and GOL tokens?
 EUL is the test name of CYB.
 And GOL is the test name of THC.
 Both are the testing versions of our mainnet tokens.